ashishrpandey/cloud-foundry/buildpacks.md

     $ cf update-buildpack some-buildpack-name -i <new position number>

+How do I update the buildpack with the new version?

+    $ cf update-buildpack go_buildpack -p https://github.com/cloudfoundry/go-buildpack/releases/download/v1.8.11/go-buildpack-v1.8.11.zip

+How do I lock a buildpack to prevent updates?
 Lock a buildpack if your application cannot be updated to a newer version.
-How do I lock a buildpack to prevent updates?

     $ cf update-buildpack some-buildpack-name --lock